 According to the alcohol myopia theory, alcohol consumption narrows perception and causes individuals to pay closer attention to a few internal or external factors.
 Consequentially, people may focus on pleasures rather than consequences.

 Alcohol impairs our ability to identify dangerous situations.
 For example, an inebriated person may concentrate on a friendly smile rather than the risk of driving home with a stranger.
-The theory suggests people make illogical, simple decisions in complex situations.
+The theory suggests that people make illogical, simple decisions in complex situations.

 Alcohol can manipulate the way we think.
 Therefore, consuming the substance in social settings can give way to miscommunication.

-A 2010 study published in the Journal of Abnormal Psychology revealed men who consumed moderate amounts of alcohol perceived friendly photos of women as sexual.
+A 2010 study published in the Journal of Abnormal Psychology revealed that men who consumed moderate amounts of alcohol perceived friendly photos of women as sexual.
 They misinterpreted facial expressions and body language.